abelfubu/blog/src/content/create-a-blog-with-analog.md

 ```
 ````

-Watch as your code comes to life in vibrant colors, ready to dazzle your readers!
+Watch as your code comes to life in vibrant colors!

-Ready to flex those coding muscles?
-Let's make your blog shine!

 ### Comments

-Hey there, blogosphere explorers!
-Ready to invite some conversation onto your blog?
-Let's talk about adding comments.

-Now, we all know that sharing is caring, and what better way to engage with your readers than by letting them leave their thoughts right on your posts?
-Enter Utterances – a nifty little comments widget built on GitHub issues.

-But don't worry, setting it up is a breeze!
-Here's how:
+Encourage engagement by enabling comments on your blog posts.
+With [Utterances](https://utteranc.es/), this process is straightforward.

-Head over to the Utterances website and set up the widget for your GitHub account.
-Choose a repository, pick a theme, and you're good to go.
+Head to the Utterances website, set up the widget for your GitHub account, and choose a repository and theme.

-Now, here's the fun part.
-Add the following code snippet to your blog post component under src/app/pages/blog/[slug].page.ts:
+Next, add the following code to your blog post component under src/app/pages/blog/[slug].page.ts:

-In your template, add a div with a template variable to hold the comments:

 ```html
 <div #comments></div>